 The Illinois Insurance Guaranty Fund is now responsible for all obligations related to claims against IBC insureds that had been pending.
 Contact one of our Chicago, Illinois subrogation attorneys if you have any questions about IBC, liquidation, or other pending claims.

-Keis George has been successful in pursuit of these claims and is willing and able to discuss your Gree dehumidifier losses.
-If you have any questions or just want to chat about the above implications, contact one of our subrogation attorneys.
+Keis George has been successful in pursuit of these Gree and Midea claims.
+If you have any questions or just want to chat about a Gree or Midea file, contact one of our subrogation attorneys.